 In the last decade, the Andorran Government has opened the Andorran economy to foreign investors and has also updated the principal regulations of the old-fashioned Andorran legal framework.
-This situation has helped to build up some infrastructure projects, such as the £159m tunnel dels Dos Valires and the £42m tunnel de la Tapia, both in operation since 2012.
+This situation has helped to build up some infrastructure projects, such as the €159m tunnel dels Dos Valires and the €42m tunnel de la Tapia, both in operation since 2012.

 In 2015, Fomento de Construcciones y Contratas, S.A.
 (FCC) and Bankia, S.A. sold their 50% of the share capital in the Spanish concessionaire company Globalvía Infraestructuras, S.A. at €420m to the Universities Superannuation Scheme (USS), OPTrust and PGGM funds.
-The deal included the stake of Globalvía in the Andorran company Túnel d'Envalira, S.A., which holds the concession of the Andorran tunnel d'Envalira which connects Andorra with France.
+The deal included the stake of Globalvía in the

+Andorran company Túnel d'Envalira, S.A., which holds the concession of the Andorran tunnel d'Envalira which connects Andorra with France.

-Most recently, in February 2017, the Andorran electricity company, FEDA, built the first gas cogeneration plant in Andorra, which is currently in operation, and it is projected to build another plant during this year (2018).
+In February 2017, the Andorran electricity company, FEDA, built the first gas cogeneration plant in Andorra, which is currently in operation, and another plant for the supply of energy to the El Tarter area is currently in its first building phase.